COVID-19 Vaccine Frequently Asked Questions

 How do I decide if this is right for me and my family?

 Get informed and make your decisions based on evidence and what makes sense for your family.
 The Pfizer-BioNtech and the Moderna COVID-19 vaccine are currently approved for people over 12 years of age.
-However, the Ontario government recommends the use of Pfizer-BioNTech vaccine for individuals aged 18-24 years old based on the current available analysis from Ontario’s adverse events following immunization (AEFI) surveillance system.
-Should individuals aged 18 to 24-year old wish to receive Moderna they can continue to do so with informed consent.
-The Province will continue using the Pfizer vaccine for youth ages 12 to 17 (including those turning 12 in 2021).
+However, the Ontario government recommends the use of Pfizer-BioNTech vaccine for individuals aged 18 to 29 years old based on the current available analysis from Ontario’s adverse events following immunization (AEFI) surveillance system.
+Should individuals aged 18 to 29 years old wish to receive Moderna they can continue to do so with informed consent.
+The Province will continue using the Pfizer vaccine for youth ages 5 to 17.

 Vaccination is a personal choice that is important for prevention of serious disease.
 Public Health recommends that everyone who is eligible gets the vaccine once it is available, but recognize that the choice is not always as easy as following this advice.
 Take the time to read and understand the vaccine information on this page and from other reliable sources.
 Follow-up by asking questions and reaching out to trusted medical experts like your family doctor, nurse practitioner, or health care provider.